meghna-sk/Multiplayer-Bingo-Game/README.md

 # Multiplayer-Bingo-Game
 A multiplayer BINGO game using socket programming.
-Project under IT200 - Computer Communication and Networking To run the program, open 3 terminals.
+Project under IT200 - Computer Communication and Networking.
+To run the program, open 3 terminals.
 Compile the server terminal using g++ serverbingo.cpp -o ser Run the server using ./ser